 The National Salmonella Control Programme includes every type of flock of the domestic fowl, Gallus gallus, in the broiler and table-eggs sectors.
-The only exception is hobby flocks, i.e. small flocks with less than 100 animals, which are not allowed to sell eggs to consumers but can participate in the programme on a voluntary basis.
+The only exception is hobby flocks.

-The number of holdings, flocks and animals in the broiler and table egg sectors as per 31 December 2012 are shown in Table 1.
+The number of holdings, flocks and animals in the broiler and table egg sectors as per 31 December 2013 are shown in Table 1.

-In 2012, the prevalence in breeding flocks was 0%, in 2011 it was 0%, and in 2010 it was 0.87%.
+In 2013, the prevalence in breeding flocks was 0,3%, in 2012 it was 0%, and in 2011 it was 0%.
 The prevalence has every year been below 1%.

-From 1 January 2010, the Union target, as referred to in Article 4(1) of Regulation (EC) No 2160/2003, for the reduction of Salmonella spp. in breeding flocks of Gallus gallus (the Union target) shall be a reduction to 1 % or less of the maximum percentage of adult breeding flocks of Gallus gallus remaining positive for Salmonella enteritidis, Salmonella infantis, Salmonella hadar, Salmonella typhimurium and Salmonella virchow (the relevant salmonella serotypes).
-The target has been achieved, as the prevalence of the serotypes above is 0% in Danish breeding flocks.
+From 1 January 2010, the Union target, as referred to in Article 4(1) of Regulation (EC) No 2160/2003, for the reduction of Salmonella spp. in breeding flocks of Gallus gallus (the Union target) shall be a reduction to 1 % or less of the maximum percentage of adult breeding flocks of Gallus gallus remaining positive for Salmonella enteritidis, Salmonella infantis, Salmonella hadar, Salmonella typhimurium including monophasic ST with antigenic type 1,4,[5],12:i:-) and Salmonella virchow (the relevant salmonella serotypes).
+The target has been achieved, as the prevalence of the serotypes above is 0,3% in Danish breeding flocks.